CLICK HERE 👇 TO SELECT CHAPTERS

 Infanthood Stage:

 The first stage of a man's life is infanthood.
-He plays in the arms of his nurse or mother.
-In this stage, he often vomits and cries.
-He is fully dependent on the care of others.
+He plays in the arms of his nurse (mother).
+He often vomits and cries at this stage.
+He is fully dependent on others' care.

-In the second stage of his boyhood, he is a school-going student.
-He puts his bag on his shoulder with a bright face and reluctantly goes to school like a snail.
+In his second stage of boyhood, he is a school-going student.
+He slings his bag over his shoulder with his shining face and creeps to school unwillingly, like a snail.

 Stages of a Lover: